sblevins-dev/MusicVisualizer/README.md

 ## Music Visualizer

 ### Description
-The Music Visualization Web Page is a web application that visualizes the frequencies of pre-loaded songs in real-time.
+The Music Visualizer is a web application that visualizes the frequencies of pre-loaded songs in real-time.
 Users can select songs from a predefined list and see visual representations of the music's frequencies.

 ### Features
 - Pre-loaded Songs: Includes a selection of songs that users can choose from.